dmis-lab/GeNER/README.md

 #### Self-training

 Finally, you can get the final NER model and see its performance.
+Running `make conll-low` creates the `train.json` file in the `data/annotated/conll-2003` directory, which is pre-processed and derived from `train_tf.json`.
 The model and training logs are stored in the `./outputs` directory.
 See the Makefile file for running experiments on other benchmarks.

 ```bash
 make conll-low